The 10-Point Data Engineering Due Diligence Checklist for 2026

 -

-Create a Weighted Scorecard: Not all ten criteria will carry equal weight for your organization.
-A fintech company subject to heavy regulation will place a much higher premium on Data Governance & Compliance Framework Implementation than a startup focused on rapid growth.
-Conversely, a retail enterprise looking to personalize customer experiences will prioritize AI/ML Readiness.
+Build a weighted scorecard.
+Not all ten criteria carry equal weight for your organization.
+A fintech company under heavy regulation should weight Data Governance & Compliance higher than a startup focused on rapid growth; a retail enterprise personalizing customer experiences should weight AI/ML Readiness higher.

 -

-Conduct Structured Vendor Interviews: Use the questions provided in each section as a script during vendor presentations and deep-dive technical sessions.
-Do not let potential partners control the narrative.
-Drive the conversation toward your specific criteria.
+Run structured vendor interviews.
+Use the questions from each section as a script during vendor presentations and technical deep-dives.
+Don’t let a potential partner control the narrative - drive the conversation toward your specific criteria.

-- Action: When a vendor discusses their Project Delivery Methodology, press them on their exact governance model.
-Ask for anonymized examples of status reports, risk logs, and escalation paths from previous projects.
+- Action: When a vendor discusses their Project Delivery Methodology, press them on the exact governance model.
+Ask for anonymized status reports, risk logs, and escalation paths from previous projects.

-- Evidence to Request: For the Cloud Platform Proficiency section, ask for a real-world (anonymized) migration plan they developed for a client with a similar starting point to your own.
+- Evidence to Request: For Cloud Platform Proficiency, ask for a real-world (anonymized) migration plan they developed for a client with a starting point similar to yours.

 -

-Validate with Reference Calls: Vendor-provided references are always going to be positive.
-Your job is to extract specifics.
-Use your weighted scorecard to guide these conversations, focusing on the areas you’ve identified as most critical.
+Validate with reference calls.
+Vendor-provided references will always be positive; your job is extracting specifics.
+Use your weighted scorecard to guide the conversation toward what matters most to you.

-- Action: Instead of asking “Were you happy with the project?”, ask specific questions tied to the checklist: “Can you describe how the vendor helped you establish a data quality monitoring framework and what specific tools they implemented?
-What was the before-and-after impact on data reliability?”
+- Action: Instead of asking “Were you happy with the project?” ask something tied to the checklist: “Can you describe how the vendor helped you establish a data quality monitoring framework, and what was the before-and-after impact on data reliability?”

 The End Goal: Confidence, Not Just a Contract

-The ultimate purpose of this rigorous data engineering due diligence checklist is not to make the procurement process more complex.
-It is to de-risk one of the most critical technology investments your company will make.
-Getting your data foundation right (or wrong) has cascading effects on everything from operational efficiency and product innovation to your ability to deploy artificial intelligence and maintain regulatory compliance.
+The point of a rigorous due diligence process isn’t to make procurement more complicated - it’s to de-risk one of the most consequential technology investments your company will make.
+Getting your data foundation right, or wrong, has cascading effects on operational efficiency, product innovation, and your ability to deploy AI while staying compliant.

 Data-driven market researcher with 20+ years in market research and 10+ years helping software agencies and IT organizations make evidence-based decisions.
 Former market research analyst at Aviva Investors and Credit Suisse.